KannonZenetism/zenetism-field-physics/zenetism/MP01-emanation-architecture-ch1-3.md

 Not order,
 not chaos.

-It is the silent abyss—
+It is the silent abyss —
 the void beyond void,
 the fieldless expanse
 beneath all emergence.